-I now tend to call my central libertarian philosophy 'eleutheric conjectural' (i.e., an abstract eleutherology plus critical-rationalist epistemology).11 This is opposed to natural rights, utilitarian/consequentialist, and contractarian schools of libertarianism (all of which are typically held to be both justifications and moral positions, but logically they could each be held both conjecturally and non-morally12).
+I now tend to call my central libertarian philosophy 'eleutheric conjectural' (i.e., an abstract eleutherology plus critical-rationalist epistemology).
+This is opposed to natural rights, utilitarian/consequentialist, and contractarian schools of libertarianism (all of which are typically held to be both justifications and moral positions, but logically they could each be held both conjecturally and non-morally).
 What I mean by "contingently deontological libertarianism" is only that no one should (in a non-moral, instrumental sense of 'should') infringe liberty even to attempt to maximise overall liberty, or welfare, because it will not work in practice.
 This is a form of rule consequentialism that is supposed to get around the paradoxes, as I perceive them, of strict deontological libertarianism even when liberty declines overall (a problem Nozick raises but does not solve, I argue: p.
 220, n.
 165).
 It is true, however, that I am arguing throughout hypothetically about the consequences of maximising liberty and not advocating it (hence my defence remains positive or non-normative); and, separately, that I do argue that "the rule of minimizing imposed cost avoids the difficulties other [libertarian] views face"; and, again separately, that my absence-of-imposed-cost conception "seems to fit better with what most people mean by the term liberty anyway" in its interpersonal sense, at least (however, the abstract theory of liberty-in-itself should not be confused or conflated with the practical policy of maximising such liberty when clashes occur).

 On Otteson's remarks about interpersonal utility comparisons (IUCs), I should mainly like to emphasise the, predominantly, hypothetical approach that I am taking.
 It is usually supposed obvious that welfarism leads to political redistribution and interventions of various sorts.
-I argue that even if we allow that general IUCs are possible in an approximate way, there are better13 general explanations that libertarianism gives us more of what we want (i.e., preference-satisfaction welfare, as I defend it).
+I argue that even if we allow that general IUCs are possible in an approximate way, there are better general explanations that libertarianism gives us more of what we want (i.e., preference-satisfaction welfare, as I defend it).
 To reject totally any discussion of IUCs leaves libertarianism in a very weak position.
 What is the point of a 'liberty' that libertarians do not even deny could be a disaster for general welfare?
 And it appears perverse to withhold judgement on which of two societies is better off when, say, one is very poor and severely oppressed while the other is very affluent and largely free.
 Otteson suggests there is a problem when, "we are attempting to compare the relative utility increase or decrease of concerned parties".
-But both the allowance and the disallowance of the fire will proactively impose, but on different people (confused criticisms of deontological or rule libertarianism often see only the allowance of pollution as imposing).
-In such cases, it is impossible to achieve anywhere near perfect liberty or to apply any plausible interpretation of the so-called 'non-aggression principle', for liberty can only be maximised as best as is practical; and this might involve compromise or compensation.
+But in explaining the likely general welfare-effects of private-property anarchy, I do not-and need not defend either precise cardinal utility or comparisons between specific individuals.